WICG/file-system-access/proposals/CloudIdentifier.md

 1. Locally installed CSP client registers itself as a provider for certain directories with the browser
 2. Web app receives `FileSystemHandle` for a file/directory (via File Handling opening flow, File System Access file/directory picker or drag & drop) and requests its cloud identifier(s) via `getCloudIdentifiers()`.
-3. Browser checks whether this path has been registered as being synced by a provider
+3. Browser checks whether this path has been registered as being synced by a local sync client
    * If no, resolve promise with empty list
-4. For each registered provider for that path, the browser will send a request to the registered provider’s executable with the file’s/directory’s path
+4. For each registered local sync client for that path, the browser will send a request to the registered local sync client's executable with the file’s/directory’s path
-5. Provider requests a token for that path from the CSP
+5. Local sync client requests a token for that path from the CSP
-   * The token can also be a stable and already cached identifier, in which case step 5 and 6 are skipped
-6. CSP can choose to generate a one-time token or stable identifier to later be used by the CSP’s web APIs.
+6. CSP can choose to generate a one-time token or stable identifier to later be used by the CSP’s backend APIs.
 Either way, the properties of the token are up to the CSP and completely opaque to the browser.
-7. Provider responds to browser with the token
+7. Local sync client responds to browser with the token
-8. Browser gathers all responses from providers.
-For all incoming responses, the browser will construct a cloud identifier consisting of the responding provider’s registered identifier and the provided token.
-Once all registered providers for that path have responded, the promise is resolved with a list of cloud identifiers.
-If the provider fails to respond within a reasonable time frame, the promise is resolved with all received cloud identifiers until then or empty list if none.
+8. Browser gathers all responses from registered local sync clients.
+For all incoming responses, the browser will construct a cloud identifier consisting of the responding local sync client's registered identifier and the provided token.
+Once all registered local sync clients for that path have responded, the promise is resolved with a list of cloud identifiers.
+If the local sync client fails to respond within a reasonable time frame, the promise is resolved with all received cloud identifiers until then or empty list if none.
-9. Web app can freely interact with CSP’s web APIs on that file/directory.
+9. Web app can freely interact with CSP’s backend APIs on that file/directory.
 The web application is responsible for getting the right access permissions for these web APIs.

 ### Web IDL